Intel-bigdata/SSM/README.md

 ![](https://github.com/Intel-bigdata/SSM/blob/ssm/docs/ssm-docs/ssm-core-tables.png)

 Take file accessCount metric for example to demonstrate how it works.
-As showed in the following chart:
+As shown in the following chart:

 ![](https://github.com/Intel-bigdata/SSM/blob/ssm/docs/ssm-docs/ssm-access-count-tables.png)

-1. SSM polls accessCount data from NN to get file access count info happened in the time interval (for example, 5s).
+1. SSM polls accessCount data from NN to get file access count info generated in the time interval (for example, 5s).
-2. Create a table to store the info and insert the table name into table access_count_table.
+2. Create a table to store the info and insert the table name into table access_count_tables.
 3. Then file access count of last time interval can be calculated by accumulating data in tables that their start time and end time falls in the interval.
 4. To control the total amount of data, second-level of accessCount tables will be aggregated into minute-level, hour-level, day-level, month-level and year-level.
 The longer the time from now, the larger the granularity for aggregation.
 More accurate data kept for near now than long ago.